Tuesday 15 October 2024

 Corollary: there is no uncertainty in engineering.

-Hint: containment constraints.
+Hint: containment constraints (aka closure).

 Saturday 8 February 2014